b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 — *[Mormon Church in Canada moved $1B out of the country tax free — and it's legal](https://www.cbc.ca/news/canada/mormon-church-jesus-christ-latter-day-saints-funds-charity-1.6630190)*, CBC/Radio-Canada

 &nbsp;

+Looks to me like they sent 50x the amount of their largest donation to BYU in that same year.
+But let's not focus on that; they donated to a food bank, and it was their largest to date.
+Jesus wasn't really interested in feeding the hungry, he was much more into buying athletes for the Cougars.

 Maybe I shouldn't be so upset with the church— after all, maybe they [[SEC#LDS Church PR Statement|received and relied upon legal counsel]] for how to move millions across the border.
 That seems to be a valid excuse for other atrocities.
 Don't forget they made their biggest donation to date back to the food bank though <3